vshie/rp2350ethernet_servo_controller/README.md

     - `value`: position in microseconds (1000-2000)

 ## Setup
+Make sure to setup device with rp2-pico-20230209-unstable-v1.19.1.uf2

-1. Flash the RP2040 with the provided firmware
+1. Flash the RP2040 with the provided firmware: mpremote cp main.py :main.py and mpremote cp ch9120.py :ch9120.py
-2. Connect the CH9120 module and servos according to the pin connections
+2. Connect the servos according to the pin connections
-3. Power on the system
+3. Power on the system - if debugging, run main.py with mpremote run main.py (otherwise main.py runs on boot)
 4. Access the web interface at http://192.168.2.42

 ## Dependencies